davestewart/alias-hq/docs/plugins.md

 }
 ```

-Note that `callback` functions MUST return an object of the form `{ alias: '', path: * }` in order to be correctly mapped into arrays or objects.
+Note that `callback` functions MUST return an object of the form `{ alias: '', path: * }` in order to be correctly mapped back into arrays or objects.

 ### Test utilities

-For testing against the project's example `jsconfig.json` there are two functions `abs()` and `rel()`.
+For testing against the project's `demo/jsconfig.json` there are two functions `abs()` and `rel()`.

-These return absolute and relative paths to the project's `src/` folder making it simple to write the automated tests:
+These return absolute and relative paths to the project's `demo/src/` folder making it simple to write the automated tests:

 ```js
 const { abs } = require('../../utils')